 Resources can be tracked using resource management software or resource management tools to keep team members and managers aware of company assets.
 Software often also includes features for tracking task dependencies and metrics like utilization.

 Smart resource allocation helps ensure that project requirements are met on time and on budget while also making sure the right resources are available whenever they may be needed and not working on different projects.
+Learn more about how to master resource allocation here.

 Why Are Resources Important In Project Management?